Brute Forcing FLAC Apodization Chains

 But how much, exactly?

-Throughout the article, we've been charting only the audio data sizes because that's what's being compressed, but for the final tallies, let's step back and count up all the bytes:
+Throughout the article, we've been charting only the audio data sizes because that's what's actually being compressed, but for the final tallies, let's step back and count up all the bytes, since that's what's being embedded into the library:

 FileBeforeAfterSavings